 The business plan prepared will be presented by the groups to the class.
 MY BUSINESS PLAN Executive Summary: What is your Mission Statement?
 Business Description: What is the nature of your business?
 Market Analysis: What is your target market?
 Organization and Management: What is your company's organizational structure?
-Continue Book at the What is the life and of an annual at / and is 2 Service or Product Line: What is the lifecycle of your product/ service?
+Service or Product Line: What is the lifecycle of your product/ service?
 Marketing and Sales: How will you advertise and sell your products?
 Funding Request: How much fund is required and from where?